-An analysis has been presented of the near-surface atmospheric anomalies over the British Isles attributable to the partial solar eclipse of 20 March 2015.
-Previous research has demonstrated consistent cooling and associated RH increase associated with eclipse events.
-However, the wind field response has been more unclear with some researchers identifying a response and others not.
-To account for the synoptic-scale evolution during the eclipse, eclipse-induced anomalies have been determined through comparison of meteorological observations against the output of a state-of-the-art high resolution operational weather forecast over the UK; the solar eclipse was not represented in the model code and so the forecast provides a 'best guess' of the forecast evolution that would have occurred in the absence of the eclipse.
-Two types of meteorological measurements were analysed: (i) measurements from the MIDAS Land Surface Stations (both hourly observations over the British Isles and one-minute observations from selected stations) and (ii) measurements from a roadside measurement network operated by Vaisala to monitor road conditions.
-The roadside network is extensive over the UK with 868 stations used compared to the 331 MIDAS stations from which hourly weather observations were obtained.
+of a state-of-the-art high-resolution operational weather forecast over the UK; the solar eclipse was not represented in the model code and so the forecast provides a 'best guess' of the forecast evolution that would have occurred in the absence of the eclipse.
+Two types of meteorological measurements were analysed: (i) measurements from the MIDAS Land Surface Stations (both hourly observations over the British Isles and 1-min observations from selected stations) and (ii) measurements from a roadside measurement network operated by Vaisala to monitor road conditions.
+The roadside network is extensive over the UK with 868 stations used compared with the 331 MIDAS stations from which hourly weather observations were obtained.
 Whereas the MIDAS dataset is routinely used for British Isles meteorological analysis, we believe this is the first meteorological analysis using the unique roadside network dataset.

 Weather conditions for observing eclipse-induced surface weather changes were poor over most of the British Isles with widespread cloud and relatively weak winds.
 However, a band of clear skies extended across middle England, Wales and into northern Cornwall.
-Hence, in addition to the British Isles-wide analysis presented here, 1-minute and 20-minute observations have been presented from regions within this clear sky band and from a region with contrasting weather conditions: cloudy central southern England.
+Hence, in addition to the British Isles-wide analysis presented here, 1-min and 20-min observations have been presented from regions within this clear sky band and from a region with contrasting weather conditions: cloudy central southern England.
 MIDAS wind and cloud observations over the British Isles are consistent with the Met Office surface analyses (in terms of direction and relative strength as inferred from the isobars) and satellite imagery.
 MIDAS temperature observations show show the expected diurnal warming during the morning and comparison with the model output illustrates the cooling attributable to the eclipse (reaching up to 4°C at station points in the cloud-free regions).

-Synoptic-evolution relative eclipse-induced gridded (1° longitude by 0.5° latitude grid box averages) temperature anomalies and RH anomalies (inferred from comparing the changes in the MIDAS observations with those from an operational model forecast ignorant of the eclipse) reach up to 3°C and 20%, respectively, in the cloud-free band.
+Synoptic-evolution relative eclipse-induced gridded (1° longitude by $0.5^{\circ}$ latitude grid box averages) temperature anomalies and RH anomalies (inferred from comparing the changes in the MIDAS observations with those from an operational model forecast ignorant of the eclipse) reach up to 3°C and 20%, respectively, in the cloud-free band.
 Synoptic-evolution relative eclipse-induced gridded wind speed and direction changes are less homogeneous across the UK than for temperature and RH but, focusing on the clear sky band, there is reasonably consistent weakening (by up to 2 knots in the already weak winds) and backing in the wind direction (by 20-40°) during the eclipse followed by a somewhat consistent strengthening and veering after the eclipse.

 The temperature and wind evolution during the eclipse from the roadside observations are consistent with those in the MIDAS observations although the winds are generally weaker.
 This difference is likely attributable to a lack of numerical adjustment of the height of wind measurements from the measurement height to 10 m (as is performed where required for the MIDAS observations); sheltering of the roadside stations may also contribute.
-The larger number of roadside stations is highly advantageous as it yields smoother gridded wind speed and direction distributions over the UK compared to the MIDAS dataset.
+The larger number of roadside stations is highly advantageous as it yields smoother gridded wind speed and direction distributions over the UK compared with the MIDAS dataset.
 A consistent weakening and backing followed by strengthening and veering compared to the model output is found fairly consistently across the clear sky regions in middle England and Cornwall.